 Lose Dog Attack!

-If this happens to you, the first thing to do is to control your horse, stay calm and stand your ground.
-If possible, direct your horse, or a group of horses, to walk directly toward the dog, often, a lone dog, being much of a coward, is likely to back off if confronted head on, however, when dealing with a pack of dogs is by far more dangerous.
+If you encounter a lose dog while riding, the first thing to do is to stay calm, control your horse and stand your ground.
+If possible, direct your horse, or a group of horses, directly toward the dog, but keep in mind that horses can get spooked easily, and if the rider is anxious, this emotion may transfer to the horse.
+Often, a lone dog, being much of a coward, is likely to back off if confronted head on, however, when dealing with a pack of dogs a direct confrontation can be dangerous.
 A pack has the tendency to gang up from several sides.
 The worst thing you can do is turn your horse around to try to escape in the opposite direction.
-It won't be too long before the dog catches up and begins biting the horse from behind.
-This can cause major panic and dangerous situation!
+It won't be too long before the dogs catch up and begin attacking from behind.
+This can cause major panic and a dangerous situation!
 Even a skilled rider would have difficulty to keep a horse under control.
 Avoid using maze or pepper spray; it may not stop the dog and may get into your own eyes.
 Also, blasting an air horn, or firing a warning shot is strongly ill-advised.

 Trail Rider Chased by Coyote